-Patrice Coissac(19) Cash Severance Payments Acceleration of time-vesting Equity Awards(20) Health and Welfare(21) Non- Competition Payment(22) Total Termination Benefits • Death \$ (23) \$ - \$ - \$ - \$ - Disability \$ - (23) \$ - \$ - \$ - \$ - Change in Control \$ - \$ - \$ - \$ - \$ - Involuntary termination \$ 714,393(24) \$ - \$ - \$ 227,500 \$ 941,893 Involuntary termination after a change in control \$1,059,089(25) s - s - \$ 341,249 \$1,400,338

-(1)Represents the value associated with cashing out all stock options and shares of restricted stock that accelerate as a result of the event described in the table, based on a stock price of \$80.55, which was the closing price of Alexion's common stock on December 31, 2010.
-Awards were valued based on the number of shares associated with each accelerated award multiplied by the difference between \$80.55 and the exercise price related to such award (if any).

-(2) Based on the assumptions described above, and assuming that (a) all outstanding awards are cashed out in connection with the applicable event and valued based on a price per share equal to \$80.55, (b) equity awards granted within one year of the change in control transaction were presumed to be in contemplation of the transaction and (c) none of the parachute payments are exempt under a special rule for reasonable compensation, Leonard Bell and David Hallal would have been entitled to an excise tax gross-up under their employment agreements in the amounts and to the extent shown in the columns above.
-If the calculations had instead been performed assuming that equity awards made within one year of the change of control transaction were not made presumed to be in contemplation of the Represents 90 days of base salary as in effect on December 31, 2010.
-The executive is also entitled to receive a pro rata bonus for the year of termination, the amount of which is not included in the table

-(3)because the full 2010 bonus had been earned by the executive on December 31, 2010, without regard to his employment termination.

-Represents the cost of the Company's continuation of COBRA premiums for 36 months.
-The executive is entitled to receive a pro rata bonus for the year of termination, the amount of which is not included in the table because the full 2010 bonus had been earned by the executive on (4) (5) December 31, 2010, without regard to his employment termination.

-Represents the cost of the Company's continuation of COBRA premiums for 29 months.
-Represents two times the sum of (i) annual base salary in effect on December 31, 2010 and (ii) the greater of (x) the average of the incentive bonuses earned by the executive in 2008 and 2009 or (y) the (7)target bonus, as set by the Board of Directors or Compensation Committee, for 2010.
+- (1) Represents the value associated with cashing out all stock options and shares of restricted stock that accelerate as a result of the event described in the table, based on a stock price of \$80.55, which was the closing price of Alexion's common stock on December 31, 2010.
+Awards were valued based on the number of shares associated with each accelerated award multiplied by the difference between \$80.55 and the exercise price related to such award (if any). - Based on the assumptions described above, and assuming that (a) all outstanding awards are cashed out in connection with the applicable event and valued based on a price per share equal to \$80.55, (b) equity awards granted within one year of the change in control transaction were presumed to be in contemplation of the transaction and (c) none of the parachute payments are exempt under a special rule for reasonable compensation, Leonard Bell and David Hallal would have been entitled to an excise tax gross-up under their employment agreements in the amounts and to the extent shown in the columns above.
+If the calculations had instead been performed assuming that equity awards made within one year of the change of control transaction were not made presumed to be in contemplation of the transaction (which they, in fact, were not), neither executive would have been entitled to an excise tax gross-up. - (3) Represents 90 days of base salary as in effect on December 31, 2010.
+The executive is also entitled to receive a pro rata bonus for the year of termination, the amount of which is not included in the table because the full 2010 bonus had been earned by the executive on December 31, 2010, without regard to his employment termination. - 4) Represents the cost of the Company's continuation of COBRA premiums for 36 months. - (5) The executive is entitled to receive a pro rata bonus for the year of termination, the amount of which is not included in the table because the full 2010 bonus had been earned by the executive on December 31, 2010, without regard to his employment termination. - Represents the cost of the Company's continuation of COBRA premiums for 29 months. - (7) Represents two times the sum of (i) annual base salary in effect on December 31, 2010 and (ii) the greater of (x) the average of the incentive bonuses earned by the executive in 2008 and 2009 or (y) the target bonus, as set by the Board of Directors or Compensation Committee, for 2010. - (8) Represents the value of continued health and welfare benefits for two years, based on the premiums paid by the Company for medical, dental, life, short-term disability, long-term disability and accidental death and dismemberment insurance in 2010. - (9) Represents three times the sum of (i) annual base salary in effect on December 31, 2010 and (ii) the greater of (x) the average of the incentive bonuses earned by the executive in 2008 and 2009 or (y) the target bonus, as set by the Board of Directors or Compensation Committee, for 2010. - target bonus, as set by the Board of Directors or Compensation Committee, for 2010.